Solver Parameters

-The quantum machine instructions (QMI) you send to D-Wave QPU solvers comprise problem parameters (e.g., linear biases, h, of an Ising problem) and solver parameters that control how the problem is run (e.g., an annealing schedule, anneal_schedule).
-Likewise, Leap hybrid solvers accept parameters that control how the problem is run.
+The problems you send to D-Wave solvers include problem parameters (e.g., linear biases, h, of an Ising problem) and solver parameters that control how the problem is run (e.g., an annealing schedule, anneal_schedule).

-This chapter describes, in alphabetical order, the solver parameters1 accepted by SAPI solvers2.
+This chapter describes, in alphabetical order, the solver parameters[1] accepted by SAPI solvers[2].

 Provides offsets to annealing paths, per qubit.